Get Legal and Tax Updates for Spain?

 Spanish Citizenship by Descent is granted to individuals who have Spanish parents or at least one Spanish parent or who were born in Spain to foreign parents if at least one of them was also born in Spain (excluding children of diplomats and consuls accredited in Spain).

-It's important to distinguish between Spanish nationality by origin and other forms of acquiring citizenship.
-Spanish nationality by origin is typically granted to those born to Spanish parents or born in Spain to foreign parents under certain conditions.
+It's important to distinguish between Spanish nationality by origin and other ways of getting citizenship.
+Spanish nationality by origin is granted to those born to Spanish parents or born in Spain to foreign parents under certain conditions.
 This status must be registered with the Spanish Civil Registry to be officially recognized.

-Even if you were not born in Spain, you can acquire citizenship if your Spanish mother or Spanish father was originally Spanish and you declare your desire to be Spanish within two years of reaching adulthood.
+Even if you were not born in Spain you can get citizenship if your Spanish mother or Spanish father was originally Spanish and you declare your wish to be Spanish within two years of turning 18.

-The application process can be complex, requiring accurate translations and possible genealogical research.
-The Spanish government's application fee is relatively small but expect potential additional costs for translations or legal assistance.
-The process usually takes around 12 months, but timeframes can vary.
+The process can be complex, requiring accurate translations and possible genealogical research.
+The Spanish government's application fee is relatively low but expect additional costs for translations or legal assistance.
+The process usually takes around 12 months but times can vary.

 apply for spanish citizenship